"They're at the Post" ... with me in the saddle ... come along for the ride?

 I assumed that geldings were angry horses.
 You know ... because they're geldings.

 Then I met Sandy Hawley at a party.
-Sandy is one of the leading jockeys in the world with 6450 career wins - to say nothing of his 2nd
+Sandy is one of the leading jockeys in the world with 6450 career wins, to say nothing of his 2nd and 3rd place finishes.
+He is in both the US and Canadian Horse Racing Halls of Fame - he won the Queen’s Plate four times.

 I don’t mean ha, ha laughing -- his beer actually started to come out of his nose.
-When he finally stopped I told him that I would also have a chance to use the starting gate -- that’s when he went into convulsions.
+When he finally stopped, I told him that I would also have a chance to use the starting gate -- that’s when he went into convulsions.

-I could see he was still laughing but there was no sound coming out.
+I could see he was still laughing, but there was no sound coming out.

-When he finally started breathing again, he told me I could not ride a racehorse and I most definitely couldn’t use the starting gate.
+When he finally started breathing again, he told me I could not ride a racehorse, and I most definitely couldn’t use the starting gate.

 I was crushed.